 - 36. The UK government considers it important that a large proportion of the public have easy access to branches.
 This is driven by a number of factors including: - 36.1 Post Office is a key route through which government services, particularly pensions and benefits, are provided.
 The elderly and those on low incomes have a higher propensity to have limited means of transport and need a branch close by. - 36.2 The decline in bank branches and local shops over the last decade means that the Post Office branch is sometimes the "last shop in the village".
 This leads to political pressure from local politicians and MPs to keep branches open, even where a branch may be making a trading loss.
 These small branches are now referred to as "community branches". - 37.
 Accessibility criteria were originally laid down by the Government in 2007 and have been reconfirmed by successive Governments since.
 The Government's national access criteria are: 99% of UK population to be within three miles of their nearest Post Office branch; 90% of the UK population to be within one mile of their nearest Post Office branch; 99% of total population in deprived urban areas across the UK to be within one mile of their nearest Post Office branch; 95% of the total urban population across the UK to be within one mile of their nearest Post Office branch; and 95% of the total rural population across the UK to be within three miles of the nearest Post Office branch.
-In addition the following applies at local level to ensure a minimum level of access for customers living in remote and rural areas: 95% of the population of every postcode district to be within six miles of their nearest Post Office branch.

-- 38. Post Office produces a Network Report against this criteria.5 The Network Report contains tables of figures showing fluctuations of number of branches over time including quarterly change figures showing the quarterly change in network size.
+In addition, the following applies at local level to ensure a minimum level of access for customers living in remote and rural areas: 95% of the population of every postcode district to be within six miles of their nearest Post Office branch. - 38.
+Post Office produces a Network Report by reference to these criteria.
+The Network Report contains tables of figures showing fluctuations of branch numbers over time, including figures showing the quarterly change in network size.
 The Network Report for 2017/18 shows that at the end of March 2018 there were 11,547 Post Office branches.
 The size of the network has been stable for about a decade.
-It has been significantly larger in the decades before: at its peak in 1965/6 it was 25,056 branches.
+It had been significantly larger in earlier decades: at its peak in 1965/6 it was 25,056 branches.
 The decline over subsequent decades has been driven by a number of factors including Government business reducing, changes in consumer trends, and increasing competition (see paragraph XX).
-To reflect such marketplace changes, improve the network's prospects and avoid unmanaged decline there have been periodic closure programmes (see paragraph XX). - 39.
-I set out below the numbers of open branches split by Government office regions reported to BEIS in April 2018:
+To reflect such marketplace changes, improve the network's prospects and avoid unmanaged decline there have been periodic closure programmes (see paragraph XX).